This is our last insert of this 3 part series. See our final suggested solutions on shopping cart abandonment below!

 Remarketing campaigns are essential and highly applicable to online stores, due to the visual appeal of the products (if they are physical products).
 By remarketing to consumers who have already shown interest in your products and almost purchased them, you drastically increase your odds of winning them over and getting your products sold.

-Remarketing campaigns can be fairly complex but getting them setup, running and optimised will bring huge value to your bottom line.
+Remarketing campaigns can be fairly complex but getting them set up, running and optimized will bring huge value to your bottom line.